WSU-kduncan/ceg3120-cicd-dcronauer/README-CD.md

           Value: CRONAUER-CF-SecurityGroup
   ```
   - This sets up SSH to work from my house, WSU and local network
-  - We allow HTTP, since our webserver will be serving HTTP website, we allow all IPs to rwuest
+  - We allow HTTP, since our webserver will be serving HTTP website, we allow all IPs to request
   - For now this works for the purposes of this project, might need to add more for the webhook and I will update here when I do.

 ## Docker Setup EC2 on Ubuntu

 ### Install Docker Unbuntu and Dependencies

   - I added the following code to the EC2 setup script.
 This was suggested by CHAPGPT and works without me having to do anything.
-Captures dependencies and install altogher
+Captures dependencies and install at the same time.
 ```
 apt-get update && \
 apt-get install -y \